For decades, black American Muslims have been standing on the front lines of social justice and reform.

 Dr. Bilal Ware is a historian, professor, and out-spoken social activist whose teaching focuses on Islamic thought, anti-slavery movements in West Africa and the African Diaspora, and the broader intersection of Race, Religion, and Revolutionary Thought.
 He has published several books and led countless discussions on race and religion.

-Dr. Bilal Ware was recently featured on a webinar titled, “Breaking Idols of Our Time.”
+Dr. Bilal Ware was featured in 2020 on a webinar titled, “Breaking Idols of Our Time.”

 “In the recorded history of creation, shaytan made the first expression of superiority based on his bodily substance and origin.
-The first thing to understand about racism is that it is the original religion of Satan,” Dr. Bilal Ware spoke during the webinar, Breaking Idols of Our Time this past Sunday.
+The first thing to understand about racism is that it is the original religion of Satan,” Dr. Bilal spoke in the webinar.

 Dr. Su’ad Abdul Khabeer